oakesja/elm-plot/readme.md

-give option of width and height for range of scale negative dimensions negative margins handle scales that don't need to change from margins padding for normal range and reverse range do not appear to be the same arcs for pie charts custom bands change sets (domain and range) to be model instead of a tuple to clean up code in scales be able to update domain and ranges for scale don't draw points outside of bounding box but how to handle lines and areas that cross bounding box consider doing grid lines separate from axises to allow when to draw and how many ticks
+give option of width and height for range of scale negative dimensions negative margins arcs for pie charts change sets (domain and range) to be model instead of a tuple to clean up code in scales don't draw points outside of bounding box but how to handle lines and areas that cross bounding box consider doing grid lines separate from axises to allow when to draw and how many ticks